vicentinileonardo/distributed-cache/README.md

 The majority of the following are all GET requests, even if it is not completely RESTful compliant.
-Names of clients, caches and database are of the type: $a, $b, $c
+Names of clients, caches and database are of the type: $a, $b, $c With the standard default configuration, there are 5 clients, 5 L2 caches, 3 L1 caches and 1 database.
+Database is called by Akka: $a
+L1 caches are called by Akka: $b, $c, $d
+L2 caches are called by Akka: $e, $f, $g, $h, $i Clients are called by Akka: $j, $k, $l, $m, $n

 The only POST request is the one that is used to start operations for a client.